 The Designer shall also evaluate a performance-based wall as a feasible wall type.
 The cost/benefit of a performance-based wall versus a designed wall shall be considered in the selection process.
-If a performance-based wall is determined to be the most cost-effective retaining wall system, the Designer shall consider permits, Contractor accessibility, right-of-way, schedule, utilities, and MOT, as well as coordination with adjacent walls, sections, or stages and shall develop requirements for the interface in the contract requirements.
+If a performance-based wall is determined to be the most costeffective retaining wall system, the Designer shall consider permits, Contractor accessibility, right-of-way, schedule, utilities, interactions between pay items and Contractor designed elements, and MOT, as well as coordination with adjacent walls, sections, or stages and shall develop requirements for the interface in the contract requirements.